Home > Circuit Breakers > Air Circuit Breaker

 Main Incomer Protection for Critical LV Switchboards

-Industrial Plant Main Incoming ACB
+Industrial Plant Main Incoming & Hospital Dual-Supply ACBs

 Data Center UPS Output Distribution ACB

-A data center’s UPS output switchboard uses UKA1-1600A ACBs as the feeder devices to each server room power distribution unit (PDU).
-The ACB’s power meter measures the PDU’s energy consumption and reports it to the data center infrastructure management (DCIM) system, enabling per-PDU energy billing for colocation customers.
-The harmonic distortion measurement monitors the server power supply harmonic current injection, alerting the facilities team if the THD exceeds the UPS’s capability, indicating failing power supply capacitors that should be replaced during the next maintenance window.
-The event log captures any trip events with pre-fault current and voltage waveforms, enabling root cause analysis of server room power outages.
+A data center’s UPS output switchboard uses UKDW1 ACBs as feeder devices to each server room power distribution unit (PDU).
+The ACB’s power meter measures PDU energy consumption and reports to the DCIM system for colocation customer billing.
+Harmonic distortion measurement monitors server power supply harmonic current injection, alerting the facilities team if THD exceeds UPS capabilities due to failing capacitors.
+Additionally, the event log captures trip events with pre-fault current and voltage waveforms, enabling root cause analysis of server room power outages.

 Commercial High-Rise Bus Riser ACB

-A 40-story commercial tower uses UKA1-2000A ACBs at the main switchboard to feed the vertical busbar risers that supply each floor’s distribution board.
-The ACB’s LSIG settings are coordinated with the MCCBs at each floor, and the ground-fault protection is set to detect arcing faults in the busbar riser (a known failure mode in aging busbar systems where insulation degradation leads to phase-to-earth arcing).
-The ACB’s Modbus communication reports the current on each riser to the BMS, and if one riser current drops to near zero (indicating the floor’s main MCCB has tripped or the busbar connection has failed), the BMS generates an alarm for immediate investigation by the facilities team.
+A 40-story commercial tower uses UKDW1 ACBs at the main switchboard to feed vertical busbar risers supplying each floor’s distribution board.
+The ACB’s LSIG settings coordinate with floor MCCBs, and ground-fault protection detects arcing faults caused by insulation degradation in aging busbars.
+Modbus communication reports riser currents to the BMS; if a current drops near zero due to an MCCB trip or connection failure, the BMS generates an alarm for immediate investigation.

 Generator Synchronizing Circuit Breaker

-A standby power system with multiple generators operating in parallel uses UKA1-3200A ACBs as the generator circuit breakers.
-The ACB’s trip unit measures the generator’s output voltage, frequency and phase angle, data that is used by the synchronizing controller to match the generator’s output to the busbar before closing the ACB.
-The motor operator closes the ACB within 50ms of receiving the close command from the synchronizer, ensuring the generator connects to the busbar at the optimal phase angle for minimal transient current.
-The ACB’s power meter measures the generator’s kW and kVAr output, enabling the load-sharing controller to adjust each generator’s fuel governor and AVR for equal active and reactive power sharing.
+A standby power system with multiple generators operating in parallel uses UKDW1 ACBs as generator circuit breakers.
+The trip unit measures generator output voltage, frequency, and phase angle, allowing the synchronizing controller to match outputs to the busbar before closing.
+The motor operator closes the ACB within 50ms of receiving the command for minimal transient current.
+Furthermore, power meters measure kW and kVAr output, enabling load-sharing controllers to adjust fuel governors and AVRs for equal active and reactive power distribution.

 Engineer Your Main Switchboard Protection